MadhavJoshi167/madhavjoshi167.github.io/docs/projects/blog_setup/_posts/2025-07-08-welcome-to-jekyll.markdown

 ### 2. Initialise your Repository
 Once you've decided on the right location for your blogging repository, it's time to actually set up and initialise that repo :-)

-As said before I wanted to use this blog as an opportunity to learn new stuff, so I decided to go with the full local set up - including installing Ruby, Bundler & Co.
+As said before I wanted to quickly setup the blog and update frequently, so I decided to go with the full local set up - including installing Ruby, Bundler & Co.
 You can find the full official instructions for this on the [official Github documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll).

 Having the full local setup might seem tedious, but it's going to come in very handy later on once you want to customise and experiment with the different templates.
-If you want to go with a more lightweight, hands-off blog setup, you can follow templates such as [this one](https://github.com/skills/github-pages) that don't even require a local check-out of your repository.

-In any case, after the initial set up you'll end up with a repository structure similar to this one:
+After the initial set up you'll end up with a repository structure similar to this one:

 ```
 ├── _includes                     # this is where you'll configure additional plugins for your blog, such as google analytics